McVay: Constant headset talk with Goff normal

 "It's not the first time it's been done, that's for sure," Cardinals coach Bruce Arians said during a conference call Wednesday.
 "When you have a young quarterback in a new system, it helps tremendously.
 You wish you could talk to him all the way to 5 seconds."

-McVay brought up an instance when Goff improved during Sunday's 26-20 win over the New Orleans Saints.
+McVay brought up an instance when Goff improvised during Sunday's 26-20 win over the New Orleans Saints.
 It came on a 7-yard touchdown pass to rookie Josh Reynolds.
 The Saints surprised the Rams by rushing only three and dropping eight, forcing Goff to make an off-schedule play.
 He pointed Reynolds to the back of the end zone and completed it to him.

 "That was all him," McVay said of Goff.
 "That was a bad call by me."